melaniebrgr/learning-computer-science/00-everyweeks/week18/README.md

 ## Implementation

-The components of an assistant:
+The components of an assistant are an Assistant, a conversation Thread, and a Run entitity.

-- an assistant
-- a conversation thread
-- a run entitity

-Workflow for integration of an assistant:
+The general workflow for integration of an assistant:

 1. Create an Assistant
-    1. (Optional) Addon tool(s)
+    - (Optional) Addon tool(s)
-    1. (Optional) Extend knowledge base
+    - (Optional) Extend knowledge base
 1. Create a Thread and add the user message
+    - (Optional) Extend knowledge base
-1. Run the Thread with an Assistant
+1. Run the Thread with Assistant(s)
 1. Profit & iterate

-Assistants ans Node and Pythin SDKs and supports streaming.
+OpenAI offers Node and Pythin SDKs for Assistants that supports streaming.
+Vercel also has a Vercel AS SDK that supports many model providers and can be used with frameworks besides Next.js.
+It even offers a [useAssistant hook](https://sdk.vercel.ai/docs/ai-sdk-ui/openai-assistants).

 ### 1. Create an Assistant